Adaptive Interventions for Optimizing Malaria Control: a Cluster-Randomized SMART Trial

 Experimental: PBO-LLIN plus larval source management

-All participants will received piperonyl butoxide-treated LLINs (PBO-LLINs) at Stage 1, however, Stage 1 intervention is not effective.
-All participants will received PBO-LLINs plus larval source management (LSM) at Stage 2.
-LSM will be implemented in selected clusters, including both physical and chemical methods by physical filling or removal of temporary larval habitats and larviciding of semi-permanent and permanent habitats, per the National Malaria Strategic Plan of Kenya.
-We will use the long-lasting microbial larvicides manufactured by Central Life Sciences.
+All participants will received piperonyl butoxide-treated LLINs (PBO-LLINs) at Stage 1.
+However, if Stage 1 intervention is not effective, half of them will randomized to receive PBO-LLINs plus larval source management (LSM) at Stage 2.
+LSM will be implemented in selected clusters, including chemical methods by larviciding of semi-permanent and permanent habitats, per the National Malaria Strategic Plan of Kenya.
+The investigators will use the long-lasting microbial larvicides manufactured by Central Life Sciences.
 Semi-permanent and permanent habitats will be treated with FourStar® 180-day Briquets using the recommended dosage of 100 ft2 water surface per briquet.

 Olyset Plus: containing 2% permethrin and 1% PBO